20,600+

 Maui Residents: Ineligible Debris Removal

-We are excited to start a new phase of debris removal work, with approval from Maui authorities.
-AHAH’s free service will clear remaining debris after USACE’s immediate cleanup efforts, reducing costs and effort for Lahaina property owners as they rebuild after the wildfires.
+We introduced a new phase of debris removal work, with approval from Maui authorities.
+AHAH’s free service clears remaining debris after USACE’s immediate cleanup efforts, reducing costs and effort for Lahaina property owners as they rebuild after the wildfires.
 All residential lots in Lahaina that have received a closeout package from the County and completed primary debris removal through USACE will be eligible for AHAH’s debris removal service.

 Property owners who believe they qualify are encouraged to complete the form below to request this free service.